-This Google Cloud Platform Agreement (the "Agreement") is made and entered into by and between Google and the entity or person agreeing to these terms ("Customer").
-"Google" means either (i) Google Commerce Limited ("GCL"), a company incorporated under the laws of Ireland, with offices at Gordon House, Barrow Street, Dublin 4, Ireland, if Customer has a billing address in the EU, the UK, or Turkey and has chosen "non-business" as the tax status/setting for its Google account, (ii) Google Ireland Limited, with offices at Gordon House, Barrow Street, Dublin 4, Ireland, if Customer's billing address is in any country within Europe, the Middle East, or Africa ("EMEA"), (iii) Google Asia Pacific Pte.
-Ltd., with offices at 70 Pasir Panjang Road, #03-71, Mapletree Business City II Singapore 117371, if Customer's billing address is in any country within the Asia Pacific region ("APAC") except as provided below for Customers with a billing address in Japan, South Korea, Australia, or New Zealand, (iv) Google Cloud Canada Corporation, with offices at 111 Richmond Street West, Toronto, ON M5H 2G4, Canada, if Customer's billing address is in Canada, or (v) Google LLC, with offices at 1600 Amphitheatre Parkway, Mountain View, California 94043, if Customer's billing address is in any country in the world other than those in Canada, EMEA and APAC.
+This Google Maps Platform License Agreement (the "Agreement") is made and entered into between Google and the entity or person agreeing to these terms ("Customer").
+"Google" means either (i) Google Commerce Limited (“GCL”), a company incorporated under the laws of Ireland, with offices at Gordon House, Barrow Street, Dublin 4, Ireland, if Customer has a billing address in the EU and has chosen “non-business” as the tax status/setting for its Google account, (ii) Google Ireland Limited, with offices at Gordon House, Barrow Street, Dublin 4, Ireland, if Customer's billing address is in any country within Europe, the Middle East, or Africa ("EMEA"), (iii) Google Asia Pacific Pte.
+Ltd., with offices at 70 Pasir Panjang Road, #03-71, Mapletree Business City II Singapore 117371, if Customer's billing address is in any country within the Asia Pacific region ("APAC") except as provided below for Customers with a billing address in Japan, South Korea, New Zealand, or Australia, (iv) Google Cloud Canada Corporation, with offices at 111 Richmond Street West, Toronto, ON M5H 2G4, Canada, if Customer’s billing address is in Canada, or (v) Google LLC, with offices at 1600 Amphitheatre Parkway, Mountain View, California 94043, if Customer's billing address is in any country in the world other than those in Canada, EMEA and APAC.

 For Customers with a billing address in Japan, South Korea, Australia, or New Zealand, "Google" means Google Asia Pacific Pte.
 Ltd and/or its affiliates as the context requires, provided further that: this Agreement is made and entered into by and between Customer and the following entity as an authorized reseller of the Services: